 They used to say that big large glass buildings don’t buy software, people do.
-But we would be more correct in saying that when it comes to business software these days, people aren’t buying software, big large-glasses wearing Millennials are.
-And if you’re in the business of marketing or selling software or marketing this has big implications for you.
+But we would be more correct in saying that when it comes to business software these days, people aren’t buying software, large-framed glasses wearing Millennials are.
+And if you’re in the business of marketing or selling software, this has big implications for you.

 What is the size of the opportunity?

-And they are already significant influencers or decision-makers; some estimates place this already at a 50/50 split between boomers/Gen X, and Gen Y.
+And they are already significant influencers or decision-makers when it comes to software purchases.
+Some estimates place this already at a 32/60 split between Gen X, and Gen Y.

-This might sound surprising for those of us who can remember what we were wearing in 1980 clearly (no matter how much we wish we could forget), but the child born that year is now 36 and likely has 10 or more years experience under their belt.
+This might sound surprising for those of us who can clearly remember what we were wearing in 1980 (no matter how much we wish we could forget).
+But the child born that year is now 42 and likely has 20 or more years experience under their belt.
 They are your new middle manager target market.

-This, plus SaaS, means that the users are now the buyers.
+This, plus the rise of SaaS, means that users are now the buyers.

 The advent of SaaS software in particular has opened the door to this tranche of staff being free to make significant software buying decisions.
-Monthy subscriptions and free trials mean teams can trial without having to get senior approval for a large CAPEX spend.
+Monthly subscriptions and free trials mean teams can adopt a new platform without having to get senior approval for a large CAPEX spend.

 So given they are going to be a relevant target for those selling software in the business market, what do you need to know about them to get your message across?